stalkers16/Creditpages/README.md

-# Creditpages
+# FinCredit
-A hub for affiliate webpages to gather all short term loaners  of LV in one virtual place
+One of affiliate webpages to gather all short term loaners  of LV in one virtual place